Google Brain: Controversies

 In December 2020, AI ethicist Timnit Gebru left Google.
-While the exact nature of her quitting or being fired is disputed, the cause of the departure was her refusal to retract a paper entitled “On the Dangers of Stochastic Parrots: Can Language Models be Too Big?”
+While the exact nature of her quitting or being fired is disputed, the cause of the departure was her refusal to retract a paper entitled "On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?" and a related ultimatum she made, setting conditions to be met otherwise she would leave.
 This paper explored potential risks of the growth of AI such as Google Brain, including environmental impact, biases in training data, and the ability to deceive the public.
 The request to retract the paper was made by Megan Kacholia, vice president of Google Brain.
-As of April 2021, nearly 7000 current or former Google employees and industry supporters have signed an open letter accusing Google of “research censorship” and condemning Gebru's treatment at the company.
+As of April 2021, nearly 7000 current or former Google employees and industry supporters have signed an open letter accusing Google of "research censorship" and condemning Gebru's treatment at the company.

 In February 2021, Google fired one of the leaders of the company's AI ethics team, Margaret Mitchell.
 The company's statement alleged that Mitchell had broken company policy by using automated tools to find support for Gebru.
-In the same month, engineers outside the ethics team began to quit, citing the “wrongful” termination of Gebru as the reason why.
+In the same month, engineers outside the ethics team began to quit, citing the termination of Gebru as their reason for leaving.
 In April 2021, Google Brain co-founder Samy Bengio announced his resignation from the company.
 Despite being Gebru's manager, Bengio was not notified before her termination, and he posted online in support of both her and Mitchell.
 While Bengio's announcement focused on personal growth as his reason for leaving, anonymous sources indicated to Reuters that the turmoil within the AI ethics team played a role in his considerations.

-In March 2022, Google fired AI researcher, Satrajit Chatterjee, after he questioned the findings of a paper published in Nature, by Google's AI team members, Anna Goldie and Azalia Mirhoseini, about their findings on the ability of computers to design computer chip components.
+In March 2022, Google fired AI researcher Satrajit Chatterjee after he questioned the findings of a paper published in Nature, by Google's AI team members, Anna Goldie and Azalia Mirhoseini.
+This paper claimed that their AI techniques (in particular reinforcement learning) for the placement problem for integrated circuits were superior to prior methods.
+However, this claim is contested because claimed results, especially fast chip design, were not properly supported by specific empirical data and found inconsistent with subsequent published research.
+The paper does not report run times of prior and proposed methods on specific inputs, lacks head-to-head comparisons to sufficiently advanced implementations of prior methods, and is difficult to replicate due to proprietary training and test data.
+At least one initially favorable commentary has been retracted upon further review, and the paper is under investigation by Nature.
+Further media coverage conveyed skepticism about research published by Google and noted that Google had not provided the comparative benchmarks long requested by experts.
+California Judge Frederick Chung ruled that Chatterjee had "adequately supported his claim that Google terminated him in retaliation for refusing to participate in an act that would violate state or federal law."
+In his lawsuit, Chatterjee claimed a Google research paper overhyped technology.